 Despite my one or two moments (probably more like four or five) and my boyfriends ‘please pull it together’ looks, I’m actually finding this prep very pleasant.

 However the scales showed a different story.
 No weight reduction at all – not even 0.1kg.
 Uh-oh I thought initially am I on track?

 Comparing weeks 1-3 I could definitely see the difference, but the reason I wasn’t losing was clearly due to the fact that my calories were at a maintenance stage.
 Sending a quick message to Lucy (my online coach) she assured me that I was on track but that my calories could now be lowered.
 Enter calories on 1500 – yes, much lower!
 All was going great hitting macros until… HOLIDAY TIME.

 I’d had a trip to Spain booked for the past few weeks and having forgotten to bring scales to weigh my food it has been extremely hard to ‘guess-timate’ the amount of food I’ve been eating.

 Another difficulty is the fact that for the past few weeks I’ve had a diet change.
-I’m trying to eat a mostly plant-based diet and Spain with it fish based Mediterranean diet does not make it easy.
+I’m trying to eat a mostly plant-based diet.

 (My partner has also made this change and recently competed with the UBFF guess what – he won!)